 VISUAL RHETORIC IN PRACTICE

-The traditional study of rhetoric, as the prior video describes, is the study of communication in the art of persuasion.
+The traditional study of rhetoric, as the video in this chapter describes, is the study of communication in the art of persuasion.
 The term visual rhetoric suggests that there is kinship with traditional oral rhetoric and written rhetoric, but in a different (visual) form.

 For example, in the print ad below for Pinnacle Bank, the visual element has nothing to do with banking, but has everything to do with persuading the viewer that the bank has ethos, or credibility, with respect to the individuals or businesses they are appealing to.
 To the audience, the selection of a farm image is intended to recognize the audience’s perspective, interests, traditions, and livelihood so that it promotes feelings of trust, connection, and mutual understanding, even though the occupations of banker and farmer couldn’t be more different.